 Noise Monitoring for the peak period of 2018 at each airport, which included on site 24 hour measurements and raw data collection.
 The measurement period was from July 2018 until September 2018.
-The data were evaluated, Lden and Ln noise contours were calculated with the use of special modelling software, and the subsequent noise trends were presented.
+The data were evaluated, Lden and Ln noise contours were calculated with the use of special modelling software and the subsequent noise trends were presented.

 Air Quality Monitoring for the peak period of 2018 in all 7 airports.
-Monitoring of air pollutants that are typically associated with airports mainly from the combustion of jet fuel and airplane vehicles.
-The pollutants measured included sulphur dioxide (SO2), nitrogen dioxide (NO2), benzene (C6H6), particulate matter (PM10 & PM{2,5}) and ozone (O2).
+Monitoring of air pollutants that are typically associated with airports mainly from the combustion of jet fuel and airport vehicles.
+The pollutants measured included sulphur dioxide (SO2), nitrogen dioxide (NO2), benzene (C6H6), particulate matter (PM10 & PM25) and ozone (O3).

 Starting back in 2017 and in cooperation with the National and Technical University of Athens an Interim Air and Noise Monitoring Plan was implemented for each airport and was included as an Annex in the EIA Studies.
-The interim plan proposed a comprehensive air pollution and noise monitoring system approved via the Environmental Terms.
+The two (2) year interim plan proposed a comprehensive air pollution and noise monitoring system approved via the Environmental Terms.
 The Plan has already been implemented for the first year (2018) and one more year follows (2019).
-According to the Environmental Terms after the end of the two-year (2) implementation period a Technical Report will be submitted to the Ministry for Environment and Energy with proposals for the monitoring plan to be implemented in the future based on the acquired data evaluation and legislative requirements.
+According to the Environmental Terms after the end of the two (2) year implementation period, a Technical Report will be submitted to the Ministry for Environment and Energy with proposals for the future monitoring plan, based on acquired data evaluation and legislative requirements.

-Climate Change Resilience Study has been implemented in order to identify and ensure that climate-related risks and opportunities are identified early on and managed effectively, by integrating the findings of this study in the airport's Master Plans.
+Climate Change Resilience Study in order to identify and ensure that climate-related risks and opportunities are identified early on and managed effectively, by integrating the findings of this study in the airport's Master Plans.

-Certifications according to "Airport Carbon Accreditation" program and Verification Statements according to EN ISO 14064:1.
-For each airport in cluster B, a carbon footprint was created for reference period 2018.
-In connection with this, two airports in cluster B (Rodos (RHO) and Mitilini (MJT) joined the Airport Carbon Accreditation (ACA) program and their carbon management processes earned the accreditation level of Mapping, level 1.
-Developed by Airports Council International (ACI) Europe, the ACA program is the only voluntary global standard for CO2 reporting and management especially for airport operators.

-In addition, for the remaining five (5) airports in Cluster B, the greenhouse Gases (GHG) total emissions were certified in accordance with the requirement of EN ISO 14064-1.
+Certifications according to "Airport Carbon Accreditation" programme and Verification statements according to EN ISO 14064:1.
+For each airport in cluster A, a carbon footprint report was prepared for reference year 2018.
+In connection with this, two airports in cluster A (Thessaloniki and Kefallinia) joined the Airport Carbon accreditation programme and their carbon management processes earned the accreditation level of Mapping, level 1.
+Developed by Airports Council International (ACI) Europe, the Airport Carbon Accreditation programme is the only voluntary global standard for CO2 reporting and management especially for airport operators.
+In addition, for the remaining five (5) airports in Cluster A, the Greenhouse Gases (GHG) total emissions were certified according to the requirements of EN ISO 14064-1.
 It is an international standard that specifies requirements for the quantification and reporting of greenhouse gas emissions and their reductions.

-Following an extensive evaluation Asbestos Management Plan is under implementation and distributed at all airports and their respective construction sites.
-The purpose of the plan is to set out FG's policy and procedures for managing the risks from Asbestos Containing Materials (ACMs) and minimize asbestos related health hazards to all personnel working on or visiting airport sites.
-The plan covers all facilities under the control of FG within the Concession Areas during performance of construction and/or maintenance.
+Following an extensive evaluation Asbestos Management Plan is under implementation and distributed at all the airports in order to manage the risks from Asbestos Containing Materials (ACMs) and minimize asbestos related health hazards to all personnel working on or visiting airport sites.
+The procedures described in the plan cover all facilities under the control of FG within the Concession Areas during performance of construction and / or maintenance.

-As per Greek and European legislative requirements Energy Audits have been implemented during 2018 in each airport of Cluster B.
+As per Greek and European legislative requirements Energy Audits have been implemented during 2018 in each airport of Cluster A.